karthikeyancbm/Industrial-Copper-Modelling/README.md

 # Industrial-Copper-Modelling
-This project is about to build Regression Model to predict the selling price of copper and to build Classification Model to predict the leads conversion.
+This project is about to build Regression Model to predict the selling price of copper and to build Classification Model to predict the leads conversion which is ensured by displaying the status is either won or lost.

 **Copper - A Brief Overview**